Kyoto, Japan - Ryukoku University

 For all of the steps and information on applying to study abroad through UMass Boston, download the checklist: Study Abroad Steps to Stay on Track 2020.pdf

 Exchange students will enroll in the Japanese Culture and Language Program in Kyoto (JCLP Kyoto) offered at Fakakusa campus.
 Japanese language classes cater to a wide range of abilities and range from beginner to advanced levels.
 A selection of elective courses taught in Japanese and English are also available.
 Exchange students may choose to register for classes in the regular faculties and graduate schools if they meet the language requirement and are accepted by the instructor.

-A list of classes students have previously gotten approved from Ryukoku University can be found below:
+A list of classes past students have previously approved from Ryukoku University can be found below:

 ||UMass Course Equivalency